distanceworkshops/distanceworkshops.github.io/mrds-jan-2021.md

 ---
-title: Workshop: distance sampling when animals are missed at zero distance, January 2021
+title: Workshop - distance sampling when animals are missed at zero distance, January 2021
 layout: index

 ---